19hours/sg-statutes/Acts/Road Traffic Act.md

 (a) 14 days of the receipt of the notice referred to in subsection (2); or

-(b) such extended period of time as the Minister may allow,
+(b) such extended period of time as the Commissioner of Police may allow,

-appeal in writing against the suspension to the Minister whose decision shall be final.
+appeal in writing against the suspension to the Commissioner of Police whose decision shall be final.

+[Act 28 of 2014 wef 01/02/2015]

 (4) An order of suspension under section 45 shall not take effect until the expiration of a period of 14 days after the Deputy Commissioner of Police has informed the person concerned of the order.

-(5) If within that period the person concerned appeals to the Minister, the order shall not take effect unless the order is confirmed by the Minister or the appeal is for any reason dismissed by the Minister.
+(5) If within that period the person concerned appeals to the Commissioner of Police, the order shall not take effect unless the order is confirmed by the Commissioner of Police or the appeal is for any reason dismissed by the Commissioner of Police.

+[Act 28 of 2014 wef 01/02/2015]

 ### Surrender and return of driving licence